psoloway/puppetlabs-tomcat/README.md

 #####`catalina_base`

 Specifies the base directory of the Tomcat installation.
+Valid options: a string containing an absolute path.
+Default: $::tomcat::catalina_home.

 #####`element`

-*Optional.* Specifies the type of element to manage.
+Specifies the type of element to manage.
 Valid options: 'user' or 'role'.
 Default: 'user'.

 #####`element_name`

-*Optional.* Sets the element's username (or rolename, if `element` is set to 'role').
-Default: name.
+Sets the element's username (or rolename, if `element` is set to 'role').
+Valid options: a string.
+Default: $name.

 #####`ensure`